Author: Dr Samantha Walker, Director of Research and Policy and Deputy Chief Executive at Asthma UK

 If you – like us – want to get rid of hay fever, and stop it interfering with asthma and your life, please help our researchers beat hay fever by donating to Asthma UK.

-Dr Samantha Walker is Deputy Chief Executive and Executive Director for Research & Policy at Asthma UK.
+Dr Samantha Walker is Deputy Chief Executive and Executive Director for Research & Policy at Asthma + Lung UK.
 She is the co-ordinator of the EU funded EARIP research project and leads the research and policy team’s effort to see more investment in asthma research.